 Monday, April 24, 2017

 James Dixon is a San Francisco architect whose mentor was the late Aaron Green, the last professional link to Frank Lloyd Wright.
 Green completed the Marin County Civic Center after Wright’s death.
-Dixon frequently lectures on architectural styles in the Bay Area and frequently lectures on that subject.
+Dixon is an expert on architectural styles in the Bay Area and frequently lectures on that subject.